 Named for the city of its origin, Cincinnati, this chili is a deliciously spiced meat sauce typically served over spaghetti, not in a bowl like typical chili.
-It is a famous regional specialty; in fact the Smithsonian has honored this dish by designating it one of the “20 Most Iconic Foods in America.”
+It is a famous regional specialty; in fact, the Smithsonian has honored this dish by designating it as one of the “20 Most Iconic Foods in America.”

-Cincinnati chili was invented in the 1900s and some have said it is a variation of moussaka, or similarly spiced Greek meat dishes.
-It was spread and popularized by the Skyline diner chain, and remains a staple on its menus.
+Cincinnati chili was invented in the 1900s and some have said it is a variation of moussaka or similarly spiced Greek meat dishes.
+It was spread and popularized by the Skyline diner chain and remains a staple on its menus.
 No visit to one of these eateries would be complete without ordering a plate of “Skyline Chili.”